 There is currently a critical shortage of Certified Substance Abuse Counselors in the Pacific Islands, with career opportunities in private and public treatment and prevention agencies, private practice, schools, and the judicial system.

-Final determination of educational hours needed is solely at the discretion of each state’s addiction board.
+Final determination of amount and approval of SUD-specific educational hours is solely at the discretion of each state’s addiction board.

-Here’s what you would need to do to become a Certified Substance Abuse Counselor:
+Here’s what you need to do to become a Certified Substance Abuse Counselor(CSAC/CADC):

 Click here for the ADAD website.